MediaComem/comem-archidep/subjects/git/README.md

 #### The staging area (also called the index)

-The staging area is a file, generally contained in your Git directory, that stores information about **what will go into the next commit (or version)**.
+The staging area is a file in your Git directory, that stores information about **what will go into the next commit (or version)**.

 Before file snapshots are **committed** in the Git directory, they must go through the *staging area*:

 ```txt
 my-project: